Progressive Alliance

 The Progressive Alliance (PA) is a political international of progressive and social democratic political parties and organisations founded on 22 May 2013 in Leipzig, Germany.
 The alliance was formed as an alternative to the existing Socialist International, of which many of its member parties are former or current members.
-The Progressive Alliance claims 140 participants from around the world.
+The Progressive Alliance claims to have 140 participants from around the world.